slurmulon/gig/README.md

 We also have the `lowest-beat`, `ms-per-beat` and `total-beats` pre-calculated and easily accessible.

-All of this makes interpreting `bach.json` insanely easy.
+All of this makes interpreting `bach.json` trivial.
 You can simply step through the track in evenly sized intervals (`lowest-beat` for `ms-per-beat`) and everything else just sort of flows together and aligns.

-To see an example of just how simple this is, take a look [here](https://github.com/slurmulon/juke/blob/master/src/track.js).
+To see an example of just how simple this is, take a look [here](https://github.com/slurmulon/bach-player/blob/master/src/track.js).
+> **Caveat**
+>
+> Due to the single-threaded nature of JavaScript, it's imperative that you provide `bach-player` with an alternative timing API that corrects for drift.
+Otherwise the track data (and anything depending on this data) will inevitably fall behind the audio.
+>
+> You can find a list of such timers that help minimize drift [here](https://github.com/slurmulon/dynamic-interval#related).

+An alternative implementation strategy is to preemptively schedule every `bach` element ahead of time, and then frequently poll for the target time of each element within context.

+`bach-player` takes the interval approach for now but will soon support both implementation strategies.

 ### Support